cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 To let you model more realistic robots and environments we have expanded our PBRAppearance library with some  new PROTO files.

-[TODO picture of the new Appearances]
+[TODO pictures of the new Appearances]

 - DryMud
 - CorrugatedPlates